celestiary/web/README.md

 ## How to run locally

-Run a web server in the war directory and load index.html from there.
+Run a web server in the root directory and load index.html from there.
+The project includes https://github.com/pablo-mayrgundter/http, e.g.:

 ```
 > git clone --recurse-submodules https://github.com/pablo-mayrgundter/celestiary